Trump formally pardons former Honduran President Juan Orlando Hernández - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “On behalf of President Hernandez and his family I would like to thank President Trump for correcting this injustice.
 President Hernandez is glad this ordeal is over and is looking forward to regaining his life after almost 4 years in prison,” Stabile added in a statement.

-Hernández’s wife, Ana García de Hernández, said in a social media post that her husband was a “free man” thanks to Trump’s pardon.
+Hernández’s wife, Ana García de Hernández, said in a social media post reacting to his release that her husband was a “free man” thanks to Trump’s pardon.

 The White House on Monday defended Trump’s plan to pardon Hernández after facing criticism that granting clemency to a convicted drug trafficker ran counter to their ongoing pressure campaign against drug cartels in the Caribbean.